xxxnell/flex/flip-docs/experiment.md

 ## Sudden concept drift

-Here is a experimental result under the situation where the distribution that `Sketch` should estimate is changing suddenly.
+Here is a experiment result under the situation where the distribution that `Sketch` should estimate is changing suddenly.
 When the update count is 300, the underlying standard normal distribution suddenly moves its center to the point at 5.

 ![animated estimation for standard normal distribution with sudden concept drift](resources/experiments/sudden-cd-normal-histo.gif)